kusamahubteam/kusamahubteam/README.md

 # Privacy

-Main in project is users privacy.
+Users privacy is a must.
 We don’t have ads or trackers.
 We do not collect users information like emails, names and etc.
 We store little amount of information to provide users social functions like User Ratings and Users Reviews.
 When user connect wallet, we store Kusama wallet address in our database, to connect User's Rating and User's Reviews.
 We store Projects and Creators information about social links, Upcoming Events and Editors rating to provide full access to this functions.